Had + kunnen / moeten / willen

 Vorm (Form)Voorbeeld (Example)

 Had + moeten + infinitief (Had + had to + infinitive)Ik had dat nachtkastje nog moeten afstoffen.
-(I should still have dusted that bedside table.)
+(I should have dusted that bedside table.)

 Had + kunnen + infinitief (Had + could have + infinitive)Ze hadden de ladekast kunnen verplaatsen (They could have moved the chest of drawers.)